Noriaki Yuasa: Biography

 After graduating university, he began to seek work on the production of films.
-Yuasa joined Daiei Studios in 1955 and became director in 1964 with the musical comedy film If You're Happy, Clap Your Hands (jp).
+Yuasa joined Daiei Studios in 1955 and became director in 1964 with the musical comedy film If You're Happy, Clap Your Hands, whose commercial failure eventually led to his appointment for Gamera the Giant Monster.
 He also participated in the 1956 tokusatsu film Warning from Space by his uncle Koji Shima as an extra, where Yuasa in his youth appeared in Shima's drama Twelve hours before going to the war (出征前十二時間, Shusseimae Jūnijikan), and Yuasa later studied under Shima.